arbor-sim/arbor/doc/tutorial/reading_external_fields.rst

 This code formalises what we discussed above, if you are unfamiliar with writing mechanisms, please refer to :ref:`tutorial_nmodl_density`.
-We pass the desired amplitude and frequency of the E-field, as well as, the distal and proximal coordinates as parameters
+We pass the desired amplitude and frequency of the E-field, the axial resistivity, the distal and proximal coordinates as parameters

 .. literalinclude:: ../../python/example/reading-external-fields/mod/efield.mod
     :linenos:
     :lineno-match:
-    :lines: 7-12
+    :lines: 7-13

 The time is modelled via an ODE

 .. literalinclude:: ../../python/example/reading-external-fields/mod/efield.mod
     :linenos:
     :lineno-match:
-    :lines: 39
+    :lines: 40

 which is solved to compute the induced current as outlined above

 .. literalinclude:: ../../python/example/reading-external-fields/mod/efield.mod
     :linenos:
     :lineno-match:
-    :lines: 30-37
+    :lines: 31-38

 Compile the catalogue